ELIXIR-IIB-training/website/_pages/02-about.md

 We collaborate with other ELIXIR nodes in activities such as Train the Trainer, eLearning, EXCELERATE use cases' training support and we have a pilot to provide training support to extra-European countries.

-If you want to be involved in our initiatives, collaborate with us or need more information about our training activities, you can contact someone from the [ELIXIR-ITA Training Coordinator Team](http://0.0.0.0:3000/website/contact/).
+If you want to be involved in our initiatives, collaborate with us or need more information about our training activities, you can contact someone from the [ELIXIR-IIB Training Coordinator Team](http://0.0.0.0:3000/website/contact/).